Tristan1900/Budgetier/README.md

 # Budgetier: Extending the lifespan of CDN SSD caches
 In this CMU research project, we are optimizing the Varnish caching system for flash drives and CDN request traffic.

 The reason why we want to use flash drives is that flash drives, or SSDs, are much faster than spinning disks both in read and write.
-As the price of flash drives decreases over the years, it is reasonable to replace the spinning disks used in CDN with flash drives.
+As the price of flash drives decreases over the years, it is reasonable to replace the spinning disks that used in CDN with flash drives.

 But the key problem in using flash in CDN is that flash has significant aging issues, you could only write to the flash a certain number of times before you lose that section of the drive, and performance would generally get worse over time as well.
 For a samsung SSD(960 EVO NVMe M.2 250GB) that we use for experiment, it has only 150TB writes budget according to Smartmontools, which means the SSD does not guarantee to perform properly if writes are beyond that budget.